branvu/dbzCode18/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 * Template: This is a minimally functional OpMode used to illustrate the skeleton/structure of a particular style of OpMode.
 These are bare bones examples.
-* Sensor:   This is a Sample OpMode that shows how to use a specific sensor.
+* Sensor:   This is a Sample OpMode that shows how to use a specific colorSensor.
-            It is not intended as a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+            It is not intended as a functioning robot, it is simply showing the minimal code required to read and display the colorSensor values.
 * Hardware: This is not an actual OpMode, but a helper class that is used to describe one particular robot's hardware devices: eg: for a Pushbot.
 Look at any Pushbot sample to see how this can be used in an OpMode.